manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic/README.md

 **Address the following:**

-* What are some of the limitations of your model?
+* What are some of the limitations of your model?<br />
+  We had some difficulties with the model overfitting the data and inconsistencies with our results after running the model several times
-* What would you do differently with more time/resources?
+* What would you do differently with more time/resources? <br />
+  With more time and resources we could have researched better the reason behind the inconsistencies of our results and work around those
-* What additional datasets or techniques would you explore?
+* What additional datasets or techniques would you explore? <br />
+  We would explore different techniques related to ensemble models and other image-oriented EDA

 ---